PatrykLazuk/BreweryAPI/README.md

 # Brewery API (.NET 9)

-A scalable, production-ready RESTful API for querying brewery information, designed for high code quality, maintainability, and extensibility.
+A scalable, production‑ready RESTful API for querying brewery information, built with a focus on code quality, maintainability, and extensibility.

 ## Table of Contents

 - [Project Overview](#project-overview)
 - [Features](#features)